Frequently Asked Questions

 Hide

-At camp we provide snorkelling equipment including wetsuits, goggles, snorkels, and fins – we have them in all shapes and sizes.
+At camp we provide snorkelling equipment including wetsuits, goggles, and fins – we have them in all sizes.

 We also have kayaks and paddleboards with life vests and our library is well-stocked with reference books.